Ty France Player Props: Mariners vs. Blue Jays

-The Seattle Mariners, including Ty France (.152 slugging percentage in past 10 games, including zero home run), take on starting pitcher Kevin Gausman and the Toronto Blue Jays at T-Mobile Park, Saturday at 4:10 PM ET.
+On Sunday, Ty France (.156 slugging percentage in past 10 games, with zero homers) and the Seattle Mariners face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
+First pitch is at 4:10 PM ET.

-He racked up two hits (going 2-for-3 with a double and an RBI) in his most recent game against the Blue Jays.
+He had a hitless performance in his most recent game (0-for-3) against the Blue Jays.

 Ty France Game Info & Props vs. the Blue Jays